quarterback/pesis/README.md

 # Mallo — pesäpallo analytics

-An analytics engine and site for Finnish baseball (pesäpallo), built on data from the official results service [pesistulokset.fi](https://www.pesistulokset.fi/).
+I'd long wondered what a pesäpallo site would look like.
+Working on a different project, I explored the viability of a tool like this and then enlisted an agent to built it.
+An analytics engine and site for Finnish baseball (pesäpallo), built on data from the official results stite [pesistulokset.fi](https://www.pesistulokset.fi/).
-There is no sabermetrics/analytics site anywhere for pesäpallo — this project is an attempt to be the first, borrowing what works from the basketball and baseball analytics canon:
+There is no sabermetrics/analytics site anywhere for pesäpallo — this project is an attempt to be the first, borrowing what works from the basketball and baseball analytics canon and my own long-running sims both from text-sim games and real-life experiments from baseball to college football rankings and others.

 - **[DARKO](https://www.darko.app/)** → **PARE** (*Painotettu ja Regressoitu
   Ennuste*): daily-updating Bayesian projections of every player's true